 Also, getting a demanding GPU would most likely require you to get a better PSU.
 Thereby in total, a 4K rig would cost around 2000 Dollars or more, which is in honesty, a huge amount for gaming.
 If you are left daunted by the costs, we suggest that you go for 2K instead.
-However if you really need to enjoy the 4k display features but don’t have much to spend, here’s a few more affordable 4K TV that might interest you.
+However, if you really need to enjoy the 4k display features but don’t have much to spend, here are a few more affordable 4K TV that might interest you.

 2K Gaming Experience